- June 25th

 - San Francisco, CA 94103

 Join CivicMakers for an insightful and celebratory meetup of civic designers who are growing a movement to support more responsive, human-centered public services.
-We’ll start with an interactive panel discussion featuring public sector leaders at the forefront of civic design, followed by a party to celebrate the 5 year anniversary of CivicMakers’ first civic meetup!
+We’ll start with an interactive panel discussion featuring public sector leaders at the forefront of civic design, followed by a party and Civic Design Fair to celebrate the 5 year anniversary of CivicMakers’ first civic meetup!
 Drinks are on us 🙂

 Since we began hosting convenings for the civic innovation space, we’ve been inspired by how many people we’ve met who share our vision of a world where everyone has the tools necessary to co-create solutions to their shared challenges.
 A steadily growing movement of public servants, politicians, nonprofit leaders, and civic entrepreneurs are asking the same question: how might we modernize public services by applying design methodologies that have proven successful in the tech sector?